johnhult/seuppfordigsjalv/README.md

 All documentation from the original project follows below.

-The project structure is based on (https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1).
+The project structure is based on [How To Better Organize Your React Applications](https://medium.com/@alexmngn/how-to-better-organize-your-react-applications-2fd3ea1920f1).

 ### Added functionality